 Business continuity planning is essential to ensure business services can continue and/or be recovered if core business functions are degraded, disrupted, or rendered completely unavailable.
 Organizations that fail to create a business continuity plan (including risk assessment, impact analysis, disaster recovery, and contingency planning) could suffer major downtime, data loss, or other impairments.
 Those effects could cause businesses to incur losses of income, customer confidence, and reputation.
 With this checklist, businesses can build the framework for an effective business continuity plan that makes them resilient to any disaster, whether natural or manmade.
 If you don’t have a comprehensive business continuity plan for your business yet, you should make this a top priority.
 Disaster can strike at any time – and often does when least expected.
 By planning, preparing, testing, and reinforcing the business continuity plans, your business can withstand even the worst crises.

 NAKIVO Backup & Replication offers a host of features to help you with disaster recovery for virtualized environments, including several of those mentioned in this article.
-Test the user-friendly product in your own VMware, Hyper-V, or AWS environment for free with the full-featured Free Trial, and see how quickly you can recover your data.
+Test the user-friendly product in your own VMware, Hyper-V, or AWS environment with the full-featured Free Trial, and see how quickly you can recover your data.